 The production of selected goods includes the entire production of a given item of goods or of an aggregate thereof, as defined by the respective code.
 It is an indicator of gross turnover, which also includes the volume of production passed over within the enterprise for further processing or for inclusion in inventories.
 The content of the mentioned selected goods is specified by the CZ-PRODCOM nomenclature based on the Classification of Products by Activity (CZ-CPA).
 Table 15-7 contains aggregates of CZ-PRODCOM codes created specifically for the purposes of the Statistical Yearbook of the CR.
 The data source is a specific annual survey, which includes only enterprises the principal activity of which is industry with 20+ employees.
+Data for the most recent period are always preliminary.

-More detailed information including time series of business cycle indicators can be found on the web page of the Czech Statistical Office at:
+Further data can be found on the website of the Czech Statistical Office at:

-- www.czso.cz/eng/redakce.nsf/i/industry\energy\ekon
+- www.czso.cz/csu/czso/industry\energy\ekon